MixedReaction/MixedReaction/README.md

 - Urbex
 - Working On Cars
 - Getting Lost In Thought
-- Playing With My Ferrets
+- Taking Care Of My Ferrets

 ### Give me something to do?